KaarelKelk/mark-it-down/readme.md

 # MARK-IT-DOWN
-This library will help with generating markodwn.md files easily within nodeJS.
+This library is a POC for generating markodwn.md files easily and dynamically within nodeJS.
 # Usage

 Basic